Use your PIARC access.> Create an account> Forgot your password?

 Relevant legislation and regulations will prescribe the functions and responsibilities of a road authority in a country.
 While the nature and extent of these responsibilities varies from country to country, it will usually encompass planning and construction for major new road projects, safety, asset management, traffic management, road maintenance, and right of way and abutting development regulation, to varying degrees.
-The responsibility for the setting of speed limits on all roads, or perhaps just for national or state roads, while issuing guidance for speed limits and design standards on local roads, is also likely to rest with national or state road authorities.
+The responsibility for the setting of speed limits on all roads, or perhaps just for national or state roads, while issuing guidance for speed limits and design standards on local roads is likely to rest with national or state road authorities.
 However, this is less likely to be the situation in a number of LMICs.

 As a basic starting point, the legal obligations of a road authority for safe operation of its network will require risk management systems and procedures to be in place that: